 The cattle guard pricing represents the minimum you can typically expect to pay.
 Also, pricing does not include prices for concrete or concrete forms which are typically 50% less.

-If you’ve got livestock gate openings that could easily be replaced with cattle guards but you find it confusing on what type or width of cattle guard i.e. cattle gap to purchase then I hope this site will help you along.
+If you’ve got livestock gate openings that could easily be replaced with cattle guards, but find it a little confusing as to which type of cattle guard i.e. cattle gap to purchase – then hold on to your hat.
+Currently, as far as ratings goes, I’m most impressed with this heavy duty, affordable cattle guard option…

 I’ve tried a lot of options and through experience and bad judgment I’ve been able to narrow down the best cattle guards for sale on the market today.
 So, if you’re in the market and would like to contribute for the benefit of the rest of the cattle community than make yourself at home.